wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-getting-started-microsoft-365-defender/includes/manage-access-microsoft-365-defender.md

 ## Permissions and roles

 To manage access to Microsoft 365 Defender, you'll need to assign permissions and roles to your users.
-Permissions and roles are managed in the Microsoft 365 security center.
+Permissions and roles are managed in the Microsoft 365 Defender portal.

-1. Sign in to the Microsoft 365 security center at **[security.microsoft.com](https://security.microsoft.com)**.
+1. Sign in to the Microsoft 365 Defender portal at **[security.microsoft.com](https://security.microsoft.com)**.

 1. In the navigation pane, select Permissions & roles.